marcheluki/AlgorithmsAndDS/README.md

 # AlgorithmsAndDS
-A compilation of every algorithm, sorting methods, data structures and whatever I could find to pass coding interviews!
+A compilation of every algorithm, sorting method, data structure and basically everything I could find to pass coding interviews!